In the Desert Southwest, we are blessed with two different blooming seasons – spring and again in fall.

 To do this, first make 4 – 5, six-inch deep holes around each rose, placing them at least 1 ft. from the center (I use the end of a broom handle for this).
 Then apply a mixture of aged steer manure and alfalfa pellets (rabbit food) and pour into each hole.
 Water in well.

 The aged manure improves the soil structure and slowly releases nutrients.
-The alfalfa pellets release an alcohol as they break down that roses just love.
+The alfalfa pellets release a type of alcohol as they break down that roses just love.

 By lightly pruning and fertilizing in early fall, you’ll enjoy a fall filled with beautiful roses.